aignostics/typescript-sdk/docs/requirements/TEMPLATE_SHR.md

 - **itemType**: Always set to `Requirement` for requirements documents

 - **Requirement type**: Choose one based on the nature of the requirement:
-  - `ENVIRONMENT`: Requirements about the operating context, user workflows, or system environment
-  - `FUNCTIONAL`: Requirements describing specific system functions or capabilities
+  - `FUNCTIONAL`: Requirements describing specific system functions or capabilities (most common)
   - `REGULATORY`: Requirements derived from regulations, standards, or compliance needs
   - `PERFORMANCE`: Requirements about system performance, speed, or efficiency
   - `SECURITY`: Requirements about system security, access control, or data protection
   - `USABILITY`: Requirements about user experience, accessibility, or ease of use

+  Note: ENVIRONMENT type has been removed - use FUNCTIONAL for user workflows and system context requirements

 ### Description Section (Required)